Open-EO/openeo-eodc-driver/airflow/README.md

 ## Edit Environment variables

 Copy `/airflow/sample.env` to `/airflow/.env` and update the file as needed.
-This file is included in the `.gitignore` by default.
+Note that you MUST create manually the folder specififed for 'LOG_DIR_AIRFLOW'.
+The `/airflow/.env` file is included in the `.gitignore` by default.
 Do not change this.

 ### Build the Docker Image